+Many drug suppliers have taken to “cutting” drugs like heroin with fentanyl and other synthetic opioids.
+In many instances, people aren’t aware they are taking fentanyl until it’s too late.
 Fentanyl and other synthetic opioids are now the leading cause of overdose deaths in the United States.
-Last year alone it killed more than 21,000 people.
+Last year alone, they accounted for the deaths of more than 21,000 people.

 The statement that the United States is in the midst of an overdose epidemic is putting it lightly.
 In 2016 alone, 65,000 people died from drug overdoses, a 21% jump from 2015.
 While not all of those can be attributed to opioids such as Fentanyl, a large number can.